-- I am a large animal and can sometimes be aggressive, so remember to give me space. - I am descended from domestic pigs but unlike them, I have dark hair and sometimes even tusks! - I like to live near water but often turn these areas into muddy wallows, damaging wetland ecosystems.
+- I am a large animal and can sometimes be aggressive, so remember to give me space. - I am descended from wild boar, domestic pigs, or hybrids of the two.
+I have have coarse, dark hair and sometimes even tusks. - I like to live near water but often turn these areas into muddy wallows, damaging wetland ecosystems.

+American bullfrog

-American bullfrog Lithobates catesbeianus
+Lithobates catesbeianus

 - I am the largest frog in BC.
-I can weigh up to one kilogram and measure over 20 cm long. - I have a big appetite, eating anything that will fit in my mouth and threatening many species at risk. - I was first brought to BC to be farmed for my meaty legs.
+I can weigh up to one kilogram and measure up to 20 cm long. - I have a big appetite, eating anything that will fit in my mouth, threatening many species at risk. - I was first brought to BC to be farmed for my meaty legs.